LuminFire/wfs/README.md

 ### WFS-T
 We will implement WFS-T so that this can be used for data collection and editing too.

+### POST vs GET

+GET Requests are made with URL parameters.
+POST requests are made with GML.
+We'll focus on GET requests first.

+### Namespaces / Layer Names

+Should namespaces be post, user, term, comment?

+Or would it be posttype:geometa_name.

+So if you had a post type of "State" you could have two separate spatial meta fields which would be available under state:capitol and state:boundaries.

 Security
 --------